Introduction¶

 to both a generator function and a generator object.

-may be thought of as a free-spirited cousin of return
+yield may be thought of as a free-spirited cousin of return.

 execution of the rest of the function without any chance of resumption.
 This is best